goofball222/unifi/README.md

 ---

 ### **FROM 2017-09-01 ONWARD:** For attack surface reduction and increased security the container is built to run the UniFi processes with an internal user & group `unifi` having a UID & GID of 999.
-The container will attempt to adjust the permissions on mapped volumes and data before dropping priveleges to start the UniFi processes.
+The container will attempt to adjust the permissions on mapped volumes and data before dropping privileges to start the UniFi processes.
 If the container is being run with a different Docker --user setting permissions may need to be fixed manually.

 IE: `chown -R 999:999 /DATA_VOLUME/unifi/{cert,data,logs}`